-To keep things traditional, you could have a delicious nut roast or stuffed pumpkin as your "meat-alternative" main course, or you could make my comfort favourite creamy vegan pot pie which has the advantage of being able to make it in advance and just bake on the day.
+Alternatively, you could make my comfort favourite creamy vegan pot pie which has the advantage of being able to make it in advance and just bake on the day.
 Or you could serve these elegant wild rice and mung bean stuffed peppers with garlic cashew cream which are utterly delicious!
 This vegan pumpkin curry would be a great choice for a non-traditional main meal while capturing the traditional Thanksgiving flavours of pumpkin and green beans!

 There are so many delicious vegan side dishes you could serve for your plant-based Thanksgiving meal but here are a few of my favourite vegan recipes for the classic side dishes for Thanksgiving.

 People often struggle with what to make for vegan desserts, especially if, like me, you are also gluten-free.
-Other than the obvious fruit salad or vegan ice cream (there are so many delicious brands making vegan ice cream nowadays that it's pretty easy to find), here are some additional ideas.
+Other than the obvious fruit salad or vegan ice cream (there are so many delicious brands making vegan ice cream nowadays), here are some additional ideas for vegan thanksgiving desserts.